saba0705/MVC-Tech-blog-/README.md

 THEN I am signed out of the site
 WHEN I am idle on the site for more than a set time THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

+# Installation

+* Enter git clone ______  to clone the repository.

+* Install the dependencies using npm install.

+* Use psql -U postgres to log in and run the schema.sql file.

+* Run npm run seed to seed the database with test data.

+* Quit the postgres and start the server using npm start

+# Usage

+# Contributions

+We'd love for you to contribute!
+In order to do so, fork this repository.
+Your pull request will need approval in order to merge to main.

+# Licence

+Copyright (c) Saba Pervez.
+All rights reserved.

+Licensed under the MIT license.